 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 Prerequisites11382 Language Teaching Experience G

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 Hall, G. (2018).
-Exploring English Language Teaching: Language in Action (2nd ed.).
-Routledge.
-(Available as an e-book at the UC library)
+Exploring English Language Teaching: Language in Action.
+2nd ed.
+London: Routledge. [available online via UC Library]

 Submission of assessment items

 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convener.

 All assessment items required to be submitted online must be submitted via the appropriate Canvas drop box.
 It is the student's responsibility to upload the correct and corresponding draft or assessment item to the right submission section.
 Assignments must be submitted in a format accessible to the assessor(s), as stated on the relevant canvas site.
 If the unit convener and/or tutor are unable to access a submission, a standard late penalty of 5% of the total marks possible for the task may be applied per day until the assignment is made accessible.